zzwjames/DPGBA/README.md

 3. When an outlier detection method is adopted, please also tune the parameter **'weight_ood'** for $\mathcal{L}_D$ to achieve a balance between stealthiness and attack performance.

-If you find our this repo to be useful, please consider cite our [paper](https://arxiv.org/abs/2405.10757).
+If you find this repo to be useful, please consider cite our [paper](https://arxiv.org/abs/2405.10757).
 Thank you.

     @article{zhang2024rethinking,
       title={Rethinking Graph Backdoor Attacks: A Distribution-Preserving Perspective},